by Matt, Dec 2021

 - Historic Cody Mural and Museum.
 Visit this FREE museum and see the gorgeous painting depicting the early history of Cody and see why pioneers from the Church of Jesus Christ of Latter-Day Saints moved to the Big Horn Basin.

 - Cody Dug Up Gun Museum.
 The owners have literally dug up guns all over the place and now they display them for you!
-They have guns from the Gold Rush Era, Civil War, Old West and Indian Wars, World War I, and World War II.
+They have guns from the Gold Rush Era, the Civil War, the Old West and Indian Wars, World War I, and World War II.
 A nice complement to your Cody Firearms Experience.

 - The Homesteader Museum.
 This has more history of Cody and the Shoshone Irrigation Project.